gene-git/dns_tools/README.md

 ### Example Usage

+Note that the tools must be run on the signing server defined in the config file.
+To minimize chance of accidents, the code will refuse to run if that is not the case.

 The tool supports 2 primary servers - an internal DNS server and the external server.
 The internal server may also serve additional unsigned zones, typically RFC1918 and their reverse zones.
 The external prinary is how the outside world views DNS